-The Bulk FHIR specification provides a standardised way to retrieve a large set of data from a FHIR server, which can be useful in situations such as research studies or population health management
+The Bulk FHIR specification provides a standardized way to retrieve a large set of data from a FHIR server, which can be useful in situations such as research studies or population health management.

-This is an exclusive article series conducted by the Editor Team of CIO News with Ankit Kumar Agarwal, Director – IT Delivery Services at NewWave Telecom & Technologies Inc.
+This is an exclusive interview conducted by the Editor Team of CIO News with Ankit Agarwal, Director – IT Delivery Services at NewWave Telecom & Technologies Inc.

 What is bulk FHIR?